Inés Rivero: Career

 Rivero’s big break came when she signed with Victoria’s Secret to become one of their notable Angels.
 An Angel contract helps models gain fame within the industry.
 Rivero joined the Victoria’s Secret Campaign in the late 1990s.
-She worked alongside of models like Heidi Klum, Adriana Lima, Alessandra Ambrosio, Tyra Banks, Karolina Kurkova, Daniela Pestova, Stephanie Seymour, and Karen Mulder.
+She worked alongside of models like Heidi Klum, Adriana Lima, Alessandra Ambrosio, Tyra Banks, Karolina Kurkova, Daniela Pestova, Stephanie Seymour, Laetitia Casta and Karen Mulder.
 She was in what is considered to be the first wave of Angels for the company.
 Being the face for the brand meant that Rivero was used for all catalog work and got to walk in what has become one of the most watched events of the year.
 The Victoria’s Secret Fashion Show.

-Working with Victoria’s Secret means that Rivero had to have a certain image.
-She had to keep in shape and be able to give off a sexy, confident look while modeling the lingerie the brand sold.
-But she also needed to be seen as relatable; a wife, a mom, etc. Victoria’s Secret is known to choose eye candy women with the best personalities and lifestyles to represent their company.

 Last year in 2012, after nearly two decades of walking the runways and posing for photographers, Rivero decided to experience the other side of the modeling industry and joined the cast of the new reality show Model Latina South Beach, where ten Latina models will compete for a chance to win $25,000, a position as nuvoTV’s spokesperson, and a contract with international modeling agency, Q Management.
 The show premiered on 28 May 2012.
 She sits on the panel of judges for the show.
 During an interview in July 2012 Rivero spoke about her role on the show.
 She said, the most rewarding part of the experience is being able to pass on the lessons that she's learned as a model and help the young women grow in the industry.

 Along with modeling and television Rivero also worked in the music industry.
 She recorded an album titled, Hasta Siempre.
 The hit single released off of it was "Che Guevara (Hasta Siempre)" which is written by Cuban composer Carlos Puebla about the Argentine-born revolutionary Che Guevara.
 Rivero also appeared in the movie The Devil Wears Prada (2006).